alitahoon/ramadan_kareem_app/README.md

 # Ramadan Kareem App
-An application to alert the dates of Suhoor and Iftar in the month of Ramadan, and it deals with some hadiths and Quranic verses https://github.com/user-attachments/assets/1c1549c5-1cb0-44f2-8e27-09000700fe2c
+An application to alert the dates of Suhoor and Iftar in the month of Ramadan, and it deals with some hadiths and Quranic verses. https://github.com/user-attachments/assets/1c1549c5-1cb0-44f2-8e27-09000700fe2c

 ## Application Features
 - The Holy Qur’an is complete in audio and text
-  - You can browse the verse, learn its interpretation, and hear the voice of its recitation
+  - You can browse the verse, learn its interpretation, and hear the voice of its recitation.

 https://github.com/user-attachments/assets/5631087a-9ba2-4129-aed7-be93fc803f43